shlinkio/shlink/README.md

 First, make sure the host where you are going to run shlink fulfills these requirements:

 * PHP 7.4 with JSON, curl, PDO, intl and gd extensions enabled (PHP 8.0 support is coming).
+    * apcu extension is recommended if you don't plan to use swoole.
+    * xml extension is required if you want to generate QR codes in svg format.
 * MySQL, MariaDB, PostgreSQL, Microsoft SQL Server or SQLite.
 * The web server of your choice with PHP integration (Apache or Nginx recommended).